-Fort Worth-based architecture firm Huckabee Inc. revealed renderings of the new Prosper Independent School District stadium at the school district board of trustees meeting Monday.
+Fort Worth-based architecture firm Huckabee Inc. revealed renderings of the new Prosper Independent School District stadium at the school district board of trustees meeting on July 17.
 The stadium is designed as a multipurpose event center built to accommodate up to 12,000 spectators.
 The stadium will be built on property owned by the school district, just west of Prosper High School and adjacent to Frontier Park.

 Josh Brown with Huckabee Inc. said at the meeting that the board had seen most of these renderings already.

 “What we’re hoping for tonight is your approval to say that where we are and what we’ve done up to this point, we’re good to continue moving forward,” he said to the board.

 His associate Joe Tremblay led the presentation on the stadium itself while Brown also discussed the district’s new natatorium, which is slated to hold up to 500 spectators and will be built adjacent to the stadium.

 “One thing that was important to establish on this site plan was the orientation of the stadium,” Tremblay said as he showed those in attendance the artist renderings of the stadium.
 “So everyone can see, it’s oriented north, south, we’ve got the … press box and stands on the west side, visitors on the east side, and we have the community building facing directly north towards Frontier Parkway.”

 The main entrance to the facility will be located on the west side, he said.